VUT-HFUT/Micro-Action/README.md

 }

 @article{li2024mmad,
-  title={MMAD: Multi-label Micro-Action Detection in Videos}, author={Li, Kun and Guo, Dan and Liu, Pengyu and Chen, Guoliang and Wang, Meng}, journal={arXiv preprint arXiv:2407.05311}, year={2024}
+  title={Mmad: Multi-label micro-action detection in videos}, author={Li, Kun and Liu, Pengyu and Guo, Dan and Wang, Fei and Wu, Zhiliang and Fan, Hehe and Wang, Meng}, journal={arXiv preprint arXiv:2407.05311}, year={2024}
+}

+@inproceedings{li2025prototypical,
+  title={Prototypical calibrating ambiguous samples for micro-action recognition}, author={Li, Kun and Guo, Dan and Chen, Guoliang and Fan, Chunxiao and Xu, Jingyuan and Wu, Zhiliang and Fan, Hehe and Wang, Meng}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, volume={39}, number={5}, pages={4815--4823}, year={2025}
 }

 @misc{MicroAction2024,
   author       = {Guo, Dan and Li, Kun and Hu, Bin and Zhang, Yan and Wang, Meng},